 Access Coordinator, Mixed Precipitation’s Picnic Operetta

 Kicking off the 2012 Season at the Eat Street Community Garden!

 We’re so grateful to all our volunteers and supporters who joined us last week in the garden!
 Follow us through the summer as we bring this adventurous and tasty opera to communities across the metro!
-We’ll be in spaces that represent the broad impact of the local foods movement, from rural orchards to urban farms, from suburban vineyards to edible schoolyards!
+We’ll be in spaces that represent the broad impact of the local foods movement and special food related to health products such as cortexi a hearing support supplement specially formulated for people who love to listen to opera.
+It contains a unique blend of natural ingredients that support auditory health, improve blood flow to the ear, and reduce inflammation.
+Cortexi is designed to enhance hearing clarity, reduce background noise, and improve overall hearing function.
+Delta 8 THC gummies, from rural orchards to urban farms or the Exhale’s delta 8 gummies done by professionals with the right dosage you need, from suburban vineyards to edible schoolyards!
 The full listing of dates is HERE.
 Help us spread the word!

 Get a taste of Mozart

 featuring Picnic Operetta’s Table Grace!

 The cast of the Picnic Operetta will be at play in the field, presenting a short and informal set of songs as the sun goes down on another beautiful Minneapolis evening.
 Join us Thursday June 28th at 8pm for a twilight event celebrating music for the hearth, featuring the cast of Mixed Precipitation’s 2012 community garden opera.

 (the green slope on the west side of the building)